epfl-ada/ada-2024-project-bigdada/README.md

 - We minimized the number of movies without matching events.
 Even with a threshold of **200 related events per movie**, the dataset still includes over **12,000 movies**, ensuring a wealth of data for meaningful analysis.

 Further analysis will focus on investigating correlations between movies and historical events through various approaches:
-1. **Temporal Analysis**: Examine how production delays influence correlations by shifting event timelines (`x` years) and clustering data into time periods (e.g., decades).
+1. Investigate if there is an overall correlation between the happy endings of movies and global conflicts or wars.
+Account for production delays by shifting the timelines of movies and events by x years to identify where the strongest correlation lies.
+Possibly 'x' could be determined using a mean production time or finding precise data for the production of eahc movie.
+This will require to perform temporal analysis by clustering events and movies into defined time periods (e.g., decades).
 2. **Geographic Insights**: Explore regional and country-level correlations to identify whether specific regions or nations are disproportionately reflected in movies.
 3. **Thematic Connections**: Analyze if movies with themes similar to historical events (e.g., war, diplomacy) reflect the outcomes or nature of those events in their narratives and endings.
 4. **Impact of Crisis Severity**: Investigate whether movies produced during or after high-fatality crises tend to have darker or more reflective endings.